 - a description of what you intend to do and how

-- approximate start and end dates for the operations
+- the approximate start and end dates for the operation or activity

 You should include as much relevant information with your proposal, such as: